 PyTorch project is a Python package that provides GPU accelerated tensor computation and high level functionalities for building deep learning networks.
 For licensing details, see the PyTorch license doc on GitHub.

 In the sections below, we provide guidance on installing PyTorch on Databricks and give an example of running PyTorch programs.
 See Integrating Deep Learning Libraries with Apache Spark for an example of integrating a deep learning library with Spark.

-This guide is not a comprehensive guide on PyTorch.
-Please also refer to the PyTorch website.
+This is not a comprehensive guide to PyTorch.
+Refer to the PyTorch website.